-The year 2021 has already seen an increase in the number of IPOs and expected IPOs.
-As at 31 March, 15 companies had officially applied to the CMB for the approval of an IPO prospectus.
-Despite the pandemic, investor demand for capital markets instruments has increased and the number of IPOs in 2021 is expected to be significantly higher than in the past few years.
+2022 has already seen an increase in the number of IPOs and expected IPOs.
+As of 25 March, 21 companies had officially applied to the CMB for the approval of an IPO prospectus.
+Despite macroeconomic setbacks in the early part of the year, investors' interest in capital markets instruments has increased compared to the previous year, and the number of IPOs in 2022 is expected to be significantly higher than in the past few years.